noir-lang/noir/docs/docs/getting_started/tooling/noir_codegen.md

 This creates an `exports` directory with an `index.ts` file containing all exported functions.

-**Note:** adding `--out-dir` allows you to specify an output dir for your Typescript bindings to go.
+**Note:** adding `--out-dir` allows you to specify an output dir for your TypeScript bindings to go.
 Eg:

 ```bash
 yarn noir-codegen ./export/*.json --out-dir ./path/to/output/dir